 XMLHttpRequestand the Fetch API.

 - Third party APIs

-- The APIs we've covered so far are built into the browser, but not all APIs are.
-Many large websites and services such as Google Maps, Twitter, Facebook, PayPal, etc. provide APIs allowing developers to make use of their data (e.g. displaying your twitter stream on your blog) or services (e.g. displaying custom Google Maps on your site, or using Facebook login to log in your users).
-This article looks at the difference between browser APIs and 3rd party APIs, and shows some typical uses of the latter.
+The APIs we've covered so far are built into the browser, but not all APIs are.
+Many large websites and services such as Google Maps, Facebook, PayPal, etc. provide APIs allowing developers to make use of their data or services (e.g. displaying custom Google Maps on your site, or using Facebook login to log in your users).
+This article looks at the difference between browser APIs and 3rd party APIs and shows some typical uses of the latter.

 - Drawing graphics

 <canvas>elements, (see The Canvas API and WebGL).
-Ths article provides an introduction to canvas, and further resources to allow you to learn more.
+This article provides an introduction to the Canvas API, and further resources to allow you to learn more.

 - Video and audio APIs